benjamhall/react-gallery/to-do-list.md

 [ ] GEt
     Use `axios` to retrieve (`GET`) data from to `/gallery` and store it in `App.jsx`.

-[ ] Gallery LIst pass the .map amd loop over the list of galleru data
+[ ] Gallery LIst pass the .map amd loop over the list of gallery data

 [ ] Make the gallery item and pass over the individual gallery item via `props`

 [ ]
-Swap the image iwth description on click use conditional rendering
+Swap the image with description on click use conditional rendering

 [ ] Dos;au the number of likes for each itema and include a like button